Mem-oir noun: a written account in which someone describes past experiences.

 Three years ago, we almost lost our youngest daughter to an undiagnosed mental illness.
 It took a year to find her help, and I experienced some of the same physical ailments that I experienced after Pedro recovered from cancer.
 This time, I made a point to process the experience through writing about it.

 Writing a memoir doesn’t mean that you have to have it published.
 Memoir writing means that you intentionally write about past events in order to understand them better.
 In the process, you’ll find healing.Writing a #memoir doesn't mean you need to have it published.
-It's more about making sense of… Click To Tweet
+It's more about making sense of your memories.
+Click To Tweet

 - Read a memoir or two to see if you can relate to that way of processing emotions.
 I suggest The Glass Castle by Jeannette Walls or Atlas Girl by Emily T. Wierenga (affiliate links).